 In the early days of Bitcoin and Ethereum their communities were small but full of crypto enthusiasts.
 They cared more about the promise and future use-cases than a possibility of a major price increase.

-I don’t want to advocate for investing in any specific crypto project.
+I don’t want to advocate for investing into any specific crypto project.
 That said, it’s important to point out that just like any other mature assets, cryptocurrencies have different risk profiles too.

 Every crypto project can go to $0: Crypto projects are one of the riskiest investments you can make.
 Maybe it doesn’t look so today.
 But there is already a long list of coins that have bit the dust during the last couple of years.
 That said, it’s probably fair to say that it’s harder for Bitcoin to go to $0 than a newly released token.